 Content Advisory: Assault mention, discussions of romantic attraction and amatonormativity.

-The world doesn’t have language for what it feels like not to feel.
+The world doesn’t have common language for what it feels like not to feel.

-Ila shoots Akash a warning look and then nods at Darius, hir lips forming the slightest of upwards curves: warmth more than an expression with meaning.
+Ila shoots Akash a brow-raised, warning look and then nods at Darius, hir lips forming the slightest of upwards curves: warmth more than meaning.
 “You’re talking around it, but I hear a sense of not wanting, yes?”

-Darius gulps, hesitates and curls the fingers of his right hand.
+Darius gulps and curls the fingers of his right hand.

 “It’s usually a phrasal verb with another word.”
 Darius waves his right hand through the cooling water, the small waves lapping against his skin.
 “Hand doesn’t work said alone like that.
 At least not in a spell.”

-“I’m glad I’m not a magician, then.”
-Ila smiles; Darius nods, thinking that nobody else outside the College gives his observation such graceful patience.
+“I’m glad I’m not a magician, then!”
+Ila rolls hir shoulders, stretching one leg as far across the floor as hir bare foot can reach.
 “Have you ever desired a romantic relationship with someone?”

 Darius rests his right hand on the rim of the tub, fingers twitching.
 What has this to do with Harlow?
-The want has long faded now, vague and dreamlike: trying to grasp hold of it feels like trying to remember the date of the day the Bully broke his arm.
-It’s the warp supporting the weft threads of his travels through Tierre or the conversation that lead to the belt’s directing him to the Master’s school, only important in its creation of everything else—a want too distant to return to.
-Why should he, when he has something better here?
+He did, but that want long-ago faded to something vague and dreamlike: trying to grasp hold of such feeling seems as pointless as recollecting the date of the day the Bully broke his arm.
+Want became nothing more than the warp supporting the weft threads of his travels through Tierre or the conversation that led to the belt’s directing him to the Master’s school, only important in its creation of everything else—the visible, appreciable pattern of a lifetime.

 Once, he loved his teacher.
 Or he thought he did.